jfecher/ante-website/content/docs/language.md

 In addition to whether a reference is `mut`able or not, a reference can also be tagged whether it is `own`ed or shared.
 The sharedness of a reference exists on a different axis from its mutability, so you can have a shared but immutable reference as well.
-Additionally, if there is a mutable reference borrwed from a value with at least 1 other borrowed reference to the same value, all references are inferred to be mutably `shared`.
+If there is a mutable reference borrwed from a value with at least 1 other borrowed reference of any kind to the same value, all references are inferred to be shared, otherwise, they are owned.

+Put another way, owned references can be a single mutable reference XOR multiple immutable references.
+These rules will be familiar with anyone coming from Rust as they are identical to the borrowing rules used there.
+Shared references on the other hand lift this restriction, allowing you to hold multiple mutable references and/or immutable references simultaneously.
+It is not possible to hold both a shared and owned reference to the same value at the same time.

 ```ante
 // &    = shared, immutable reference